esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

         	b: false
         Your choice:

-8.  `itpc` will keep asking whether you want to add more kernels.
+8.  `itapasco` will keep asking whether you want to add more kernels.
 Finish the composition by `b<RETURN>`.

         LED: Enabled[]: